Skip to main content

 Physical exam

 [Physical exam findings] (One system per line, format "System: findings".
 Only include systems examined.
-Use standard terminology.)
+Specify laterality only if stated.)

 Assessment